noemistatcat/blog_kaggle_survey_2019/README.md

 The whole article can be found through a Medium post publicly available through [this link](https://medium.com/@noemiramiro/how-to-win-in-the-data-science-world-fdb0bd9b4ce7?source=friends_link&sk=b38fc9052e192db75fac94d2d00a0346)

 ## Licensing, Authors, Acknowledgements <a name="licensing"></a>
 I'm grateful to Udacity for enabling me to write my first blog post.
 Thanks also to Kaggle for being an awesome source of free datasets.
-Lastly, big thanks to my fiancé Paul Tang for proofreading my article and providing valuable inputs.
+Lastly, big thanks to my fiancé for proofreading my article and providing valuable inputs.